tenzincode/tenzin.ca/source/_posts/typescript.md

 ![TypeScript](/images/typescript.png)

 TypeScript is a superset of JavaScript that adds optional static typing to the language, allowing developers to catch errors early in the development process and write more robust code.
+It enhances JavaScript by providing static types, enabling better code understanding, error detection, and tooling support, while still compiling down to plain JavaScript that runs in any browser or environment.

 ## Benefits